Introduction to Total Productive Maintenance (TPM)

 What are the 8 Pillars of Total Productive Maintenance?

 There are eight types of maintenance central to a complete and effective TPM strategy.
-These are known as the The eight pillars of TPM.
+These are known as the the eight pillars of TPM.

 Here’s a description of each: